Extensive Guide to "Atomic Mass Spectrometry (MS) in Food Analysis"

 Equipment and Techniques in MS

-The major components of an MS system include the following:.
+The major components of an MS system include:

-- Sample introduction system: The sample is introduced into the MS system through the introduction system.
+- Sample introduction system: The sample is introduced into the MS system through various methods, such as direct injection, liquid chromatography (LC), or gas chromatography (GC).

-- Vacuum system: The MS system operates at high vacuums to allow ions to travel through the system without collisions.
+- Vacuum system: The MS system operates under high vacuum to allow ions to travel through the system without collisions.

-- Ionization system: The analytes are ionized in the mass spectrometer using various methods, including electron impact, chemical
+- Ionization system: The analytes are ionized in the mass spectrometer using various methods, including electron impact (EI), chemical ionization (CI), electrospray ionization (ESI), and matrix-assisted laser desorption/ionization (MALDI).

-ionization, electrospray, and matrix-associated laceration using mass spectrometry (MALDI). - Separation system: The ionized analytes are then passed through a mass filter to separate them based on their m/z ratios.
+- Mass analyzer: The ionized analytes are then passed through a mass analyzer to separate them based on their m/z ratios.

 Types of MS Experiments and Techniques